Find Texas Schools and Independent School Districts

 • More lower and moderate-income families will qualify for Pell grants than ever before.

-The delay this year is due to the time it takes to roll out changes required by the FAFSA Simplification Act.
-This law, passed by Congress in 2020, requires the Department of Education’s Office of Federal Student Aid to implement changes to the online form and the supporting technology.
+The FAFSA Simplification Act, passed by Congress in 2020, requires the Department of Education’s Office of Federal Student Aid to implement changes to the online form and the supporting technology.
 These changes aim to simplify the overall financial aid application process.

 Please read more details about the new FAFSA and what to expect at Forbes and USA Today.